Why Barry Manilow Came Out Now, Plus, His Upcoming Shows

 Fans can purchase tickets for the upcoming This Is My Town concert series at www.manilow.com and www.ticketmaster.com.

-[Featured image by Larry Busacca/Getty Images for NARAS]
+[Featured Image by Larry Busacca/Getty Images for NARAS]